inkline/inkline.io/src/pages/docs/utilities/embed.md

 ---
-title: Embed Utilities - Inkline
+title: Utilities - Embed - Inkline
 description: Create responsive video embeds by keeping the aspect ratio based on the parent element width.
 ---